yc702/An-Interactive-R-Shiny-Tool-for-Exploring-Data-from-Tumor-Molecular-Profiling/README.md

 2. **Biomarker correlation circle plot by _technology_:**
     * Only consider predetermined set of biomarkers (may expand in the future) filtered by technology

+3. **Steps to run R Shiny App:**
+    * The dataset has not been uploaded so the app does not work at this time;
+    * The app should be open using the _Shiny_Markdown.Rmd_ file and the rest of the files are the helper functions;
+    * The datasets of _Actionability Assessment.csv_ and _Functional Category.csv_ contain information of the gene actionability levels and functional categories that the genes belong to.